- Faith and Worship

 Catholic Diocese of Little Rock

-The episcopal insignia for Bishop Taylor were blessed at a vespers service held on the eve of his ordination and installation as bishop.
-It was held at Christ the King Church.
+The episcopal insignia for Bishop Anthony B. Taylor were blessed at a vespers service held on the eve of his ordination and installation as bishop.
+It was held at Christ the King Church on June 4, 2008.
 The insignia are signs of his pastoral office.
+To learn more, see his episcopal coat of arms.